Sukhman75/Python_Project1/README.md

 # Python_Project1
 #A simple game made for fun and learning purpose only.
-Stone-Paper-Scissors Game using Computer's AI
+"""Stone-Paper-Scissors Game using Computer's AI"""

 ##Important##